Rachel Lee Hall - Conservationist & Citizen Scientist for the Pacific Northwest

 Beginning in 2017 the fall mushrooms patches where I gather mushrooms for 40 plus yeas showed significant decline.
 This could be directly aligned with the overall health of the forest.
 I attribute this trend to passive forest management, a major contributing factor creating competitive survival during limited nutrients availability, especially moisture by the demanding needs of the dense vegetative competition.
 This subsequently creates a massive fuel load on the forest floors upper soil horizon for scare water availability.
 This thirsty fuel loaded forest floor thrives in the upper soil horizon where the vegetative mass drinks first, when moisture arrives.
 This reduction of moisture in the forest floor for fungi could reduce emergence during competitive drought years, including an additional stress to the deeper root system of the established old growth forest or any mature tree to facilitate moisture for the trees survival.

-All these photos are historical hunts, before apparent decline.
-In the fall of 2017 and 2018.
+The photos are historical hunts in Rouge River -Siskiyou National Forest.
+In the fall of 2017 and 2018, I began to see diminished hydration in the upper soil profiles some fall seasons.
 In addition, I experienced a major decline in emergence the fall of 2018 of over fifty percent, as did other seasoned hunter/gathers in my region.

 Mushrooms Under Stress (MUS)